Hfutsora/vscode-webpack-plugin/README.md

-# corender-test-core README
+# co-render-test-core README

-This is the README for your extension "corender-test-core".
+This is the README for your extension "co-render-test-core".
 After writing up a brief description, we recommend including the following sections.

 ## Features